VanArts/goodbye/README.md

   * Put your SCSS code in a proper SCSS file(teahers.html, web12.html or web13.html)
   * Your code should be nested in your name ID so that we could avoid conflicts between your class name and the other ones

-## You have to run below command first so that you can use SASS!
+## You have to run below command at first so that you can use SASS!
  * $ npm install
  * $ npm run gulp